-Personal action can help stop eutrophication of the Baltic Sea
+Personal action can help the Baltic Sea

 - Use biodegradable and non-phosphate detergents.

 - Never dump waste water directly into rivers, lakes or the sea.

 - Where possible, eat food produced locally.
 Shorter transportation distances mean less air-borne nitrogen emissions which contribute to eutrophication.

 - Reduce your consumption of meat.
 Meat production produces large amounts of manure, a primary source of nutrients that cause eutrophication in the Baltic Sea.
 Large amounts of animal products can also raise nitrogen levels in human urine, which puts a strain on the Baltic Sea even after purification.

 - Minimise the amount of waste you create and compost all organic material.

 - Don’t dump waste water or rubbish into lakes, rivers or the sea.

 - Don’t release waste water from your boat into the sea, empty your boat’s septic tank into the waste water treatment systems in harbours.